Imleria badia: Description

-The pore surface stains bluish-grey when injured.

-Imleria badia fruit bodies have a chestnut to dark brown cap, which is almost spherical in young specimens before broadening and flattening out to a diameter of up to 15 cm.
-The cap margin is acute, and cap surface velvety when young and slightly sticky when wet or old.
+Imleria badia fruit bodies have a chestnut to dark brown cap, which is almost spherical in young specimens before broadening and flattening out to a diameter of up to 10 cm.
+The cap has an acute margin and a velvety surface when young, being slightly sticky when wet or old.
 The cap cuticle is difficult to separate from the flesh underneath.
 On the cap undersurface, the pores are initially cream to pale yellow, but become greenish yellow or olive with age.
 They stain dull blue to bluish-grey when bruised or cut, and are easily removed from the flesh.
 The pores are initially circular, becoming more angular with age, and number about one or two per millimetre.
 The tubes are 0.8–1.5 cm long, and are adnate to depressed around the area of attachment to the stipe.

 The flesh is mostly whitish or yellowish in some places; underneath the cap cuticle, it is brownish-pink or reddish brown.
 Initially firm, it begins to soften under the cap in older mushrooms.
 In some parts of the cap, such as the junction of the cap and the stipe, the flesh stains pale blue when injured or exposed to air, particularly in damp weather.
 This change is sometimes faint, and not persistent, as it eventually reverts to its original colour.
 The stipe is 4–9 cm long by 1–2 cm thick, and is similar in colour to the cap but paler, and sometimes with a rose-coloured tinge.
 Its surface has faint longitudinal ridges, a fine powdering, and fine reticulations (a net-like pattern of ridges) at the apex.
 It often has a whitish region at the base and the top, and white mycelium at the base.
 Unlike the bulbous stipe of many other boletes, the stipe of B. badius remains relatively slim and cylindrical.
 The flesh of the stipe gets tougher with age.
 Its smell has been described as fruity.